lightning/bolts/04-onion-routing.md

   - If it is not the final node:
     - If the incoming payment is a multi-part payment:
       - MUST wait to receive all the payment parts before forwarding.
+    - If `encrypted_recipient_data` is included:
+      - MUST use `current_path_key` from the trampoline onion or the outer onion to decrypt it.
+      - MUST validate its content as it would for the non-trampoline case.
+      - MUST include the next `current_path_key` in the `hop_payload` for the next trampoline node.
     - MUST compute a route to the next trampoline node.
     - MUST include the peeled `trampoline_onion_packet` in the `hop_payload` for the next trampoline node.
     - If it uses a multi-part payment to forward to the next trampoline node:
       - MUST generate a random `payment_secret` to use in the outer onion.
+  - If `recipient_blinded_paths` is included:
+    - MUST forward the payment using the blinded paths provided.
+    - MAY use features included in `recipient_features`.
   - If it is the final node:
     - MUST reject the payment if:
       - The outer onion's `outgoing_cltv_value` is smaller than the trampoline onion's `outgoing_cltv_value`.